Cook Islands Entry Requirements

 Visa-Free Entry

-31 days on arrival (extensions possible up to 6 months total)
+31 days initially, extendable up to 6 months

-Citizens of most countries can enter the Cook Islands without a visa for tourism purposes
+Citizens of these countries can enter the Cook Islands without a visa for tourism purposes

 Includes

-United States United Kingdom Canada Australia New Zealand All European Union countries Japan South Korea Singapore Malaysia Hong Kong Taiwan South Africa Argentina Brazil Chile Mexico United Arab Emirates Israel Most other countries
+United States United Kingdom Canada Australia New Zealand Germany France Italy Spain Netherlands Japan South Korea Singapore Malaysia Argentina Brazil Chile Israel Ireland

 Electronic Travel Authorization (ETA/eVisa)